I. Non-Destructive Lung Tissue Stiffness Quantification

 Systemic drug administrations suffer from inefficient delivery to a specific pathologic region of the lung.
 Our group is exploring an alternative method for delivering drugs directly to specific lung regions in the form of liquid microvolumes.
 In addition, we develop fluorescent imaging devices and systems that allow real-time in situ monitoring of the lung.
 We envision that our method would enable predictable drug concentrations at the target site, reduce the amount of the drug required for treatment, and minimize systemic side effects for several lung diseases such as lung infection and cancer.

-II.
-Microfluidic Devices Utilizing DNA/RNA Probes for Rapid Disease Diagnosis
+IV.
+Microfluidic Devices for Rapid Disease Diagnosis

 Respiratory infections such as pneumonia are the leading cause of global morbidity and mortality.
 While early identification of the responsible pathogens is critical to choose optimal patient-specific antimicrobial therapy, existing detection methods are ineffective in producing clinically meaningful diagnostic results in a timely manner.
 To address this limitation, our group is developing minimally invasive optically guided technologies that can allow rapid identification of pathogens in local airways utilizing micro-optical imaging technique and fluorescently engineered molecular reporters such as aptamers.